KushajveerSingh/notes/docs/ui_ux/books/dont_make_me_think.md

-**Don't Make me Think Revisited A Common Sense Approach to Web and Mobile Usability** by _Steve Krug_ (2014, 3rd edition).
+**Don't Make me Think Revisited A Common Sense Approach to Web and Mobile Usability** by *Steve Krug* (2014, 3rd edition).

-_Usability_ - A person of average (or even below average) ability and experience can figure out how to use the thing to accomplish something without it begin more trouble that it's worth.
+*Usability* - A person of average (or even below average) ability and experience can figure out how to use the thing to accomplish something without it begin more trouble that it's worth.

 ## Ch-1 Don't make me think

 You want the users to have these thoughts

 -   Ok.
 This looks like the product categories...
--   Laptops, Memeory...
+-   Laptops, Memory...
 There it is: Monitors Click
 -   ...and these are today's special deals.

 Things that make the users think and stop